jboss-developer/jboss-sandbox-quickstarts/ejb-security-plus/README.md

 ### Remove the Security Domain Configuration Manually
 1. If it is running, stop the JBoss server.
-2. Replace the `JBOSS_HOME/standalone/configuration/standalone.xml` file with the back-up copy of the file.
+2. Replace the `EAP_HOME/standalone/configuration/standalone.xml` file with the back-up copy of the file.

-Run the Quickstart in JBoss Developer Studio or Eclipse
+Run the Quickstart in Red Hat JBoss Developer Studio or Eclipse
 -------------------------------------

-You can also start the server and deploy the quickstarts from Eclipse using JBoss tools.
-For more information, see [Use JBoss Developer Studio or Eclipse to Run the Quickstarts](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/USE_JDBS.md)
+You can also start the server and deploy the quickstarts or run the Arquillian tests from Eclipse using JBoss tools.
+For more information, see [Use JBoss Developer Studio or Eclipse to Run the Quickstarts](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/USE_JBDS.md#use-jboss-developer-studio-or-eclipse-to-run-the-quickstarts)

 Debug the Application
 ------------------------------------

-If you want to debug the source code or look at the Javadocs of any library in the project, run either of the following commands to pull them into your local repository.
-The IDE should then detect them.
+If you want to debug the source code of any library in the project, run the following command to pull the source into your local repository.
+The IDE should then detect it.

     mvn dependency:sources
-	mvn dependency:resolve -Dclassifier=javadoc